Ajam of Bahrain: Music

 Sultaneez was a local Bahraini band that operated between 1989 and 2003.
 They are known for laying the foundation for "Bandari music" and have produced songs in Achomi (Bastaki dialect), Farsi, and Arabic.
 Their Bastaki song "Naz Akon Naz Akon," inspired by Yusuf Hadi Bastaki's folkloric song of the same name, is one of the most popular songs of this group.
-Kouros Shahmiri's song "Naz Nakon", which was released later (1998 AD), (Note: States the release date is 1998-06-29, remastered on: 2001-06-22) was inspired by Sultaneez's song "Naz Akon", which was released on June 25, 1990.
+Kouros Shahmiri's song "Naz Nakon", which was released later (1998 CE), (Note: States the release date is 1998-06-29, remastered on: 2001-06-22) was inspired by Sultaneez's song "Naz Akon", which was released on 25 June 1990.
 (Note: Released on: 1990-06-25) Additionally, the song "Chai Chayi" by Koros was also inspired by the song of Soltaniz "Chayi Chayeem Kalam Dard Akon", which was released in 1989.
 Their legacy still lives on to this day, and many Bahraini Iranians listen to them to remember their roots.